 Cinque Terre Card

-If you’re planning a Cinque Terre day trip, this pass is super handy.
+If you’re planning a Cinque Terre day trip, the Cinque Terre Card is super handy.
 It gives you access to the trails, the local trains, or both depending on which one you choose.

 There are two types of cards: